nurbujang/pands-problem-sheet/README.md

 - branch code/sort code
 - routing codes
 The use of this program is not only limited to banks, but other consumers which requires bank account numbers, such as money transfer websites which is used globally.
 So the program should be able to accommodate any account length from banks around the world, which can be up to 34 characters.

-So I assumed that input_string is the account number of ANY length.
-Hence, to display only the last 4 digits, I used (len(input_string) MINUS 4) MULTIPLIED BY X. So all these other front digits will be displayed as X.
+Therefore, I assumed that input_string is the account number of ANY length.
+Hence, to display only the last 4 digits, I used (len(input_string) MINUS 4) MULTIPLIED BY X. So, all these other front digits will be displayed as X.

 ### References:
 1. https://www.w3schools.com/python/python_strings_slicing.asp